DIY Montessori Materials – Sound Bottles

-- Introduce the activity first to your child through demonstration
+- Introduce the activity first to your child through a demonstration

 - Ask your child if he would like to hear the sounds

 - Shake the bottle or box near your right ear and shake three times.
-Lift box carefully and slowly with a 3 finger grip.
+Lift the box carefully and slowly with a 3-finger grip.